undroidwishAndroWish sans the borg,

 a project just for pun.

 Experimental.
 This is a single-file Tcl/Tk binary for Windows (32 bit, optional 64 bit) and Linux using parts of the AndroWish source tree, in particular the ZIP virtual file system and the SDL/AGG/freetype based X11 emulation for rendering.
-So far it is a proof of concept which eventually can be extended to run on another fruity desktop platform.
-It is built by executing platform dependent shell scripts which are available for Windows and Linux.
+So far it is a proof of concept which eventually can be extended to run on another fruity smartphone platform.
+It is built by executing platform dependent shell scripts which are available for Windows, Linux, and other platforms.
 Ready-made binaries for 32 and 64 bit Windows and Intel Linux are listed on the Downloads page.
 It is possible to build undroidwish on Debian platforms with ARM processors like the Raspberry Pi or the Beaglebone.

 Warning! undroidwish.exe is a Windows 32 bit binary which like other nicely playing portable apps does not write to the registry or otherwise modifies the system.
 But running it on your Windows PC is at your own risk.
 It is believed to be a CAREFUL (Click And Run Executable For Unplanned Leisure) thing.
 Although in the first place it might look like Tk in an X11 server, it provides all the benefits of the underlying AGG/SDL2/freetype based X11 emulation, i.e. anti-aliased rendering of lines, circles, and fonts.
 It even allows to smoothly zoom the Tk root window by using the mouse wheel combined with the control key.

 Haiku.
-Partial support excluding OpenGL for the Haiku operating system is now available thanks to SDL2's video driver architecture.
+Partial support for the Haiku operating system is now available thanks to SDL2's video driver architecture.
 This is still highly experimental.

 There are Tk ports one of them is undroidwish which runs on Haiku

-Some advanced Tcl/Tk extensions from Batteries Included are built in: tkpath, tktreectrl, tkimg, and Canvas3D (which requires the display driver to support OpenGL 2.x or better).
+All undroidwish variants have many of the advanced Tcl/Tk extensions from Batteries Included built in: tkpath, tktreectrl, tkimg, and Canvas3D (which requires the display driver to support OpenGL 2.x or better).
 Tcl-only extensions (without machine specific libraries) like tcllib, tksqlite, and bwidgets are included, too.

 Some SDL specific command line options described in Beyond AndroWish can be used to control the size of the Tk root window or its resizability.
 Other SDL specific things can be controlled at runtime using the sdltk command.